KristianOellegaard/django-hvad/docs/internal/models.rst

     .. note:: When initializing a :class:`TranslatableModel`, positional arguments are only supported for the shared fields.

+    .. method:: __init__(self, *args, **kwargs)

+        Initializes the instance.
+Keyword arguments are split into translated and untranslated fields.
+Untranslated fields are passed to :class:`superclass <django.db.models.Model>`,
+        while translated fields are passed to a newly-initializeded :term:`Translations Model` instance.

+        Passing special value ``NoTranslation`` as ``language_code`` skips initialization of the translation instance, leaving no translation loaded in the cache.
+Mainly useful to prevent double initialization in :meth:`~hvad.models.TranslatableModel.from_db`.

+    .. method:: from_db(cls, db, field_names, values)

+        Initializes a model instance from database-read field values.
+Overriden so it can pass ``NoTranslation`` to
+        :meth:`~hvad.models.TranslatableModel.__init__`, avoiding double initialization
+        of the :term:`Translations Model` instance.

+    .. method:: save(self, *args, **kwargs)

+        Saves the mode instance into the database.
+If ``update_fields`` is given, specified fields are split into translatable and untranslatable fields and passed to the appropriate ``save`` methods.
+In case ``update_fields`` is specified and has only translatable or only untranslatable fields, only the :term:`Translations Model` or :term:`Shared Model` is saved.

+        Saving is done in a transaction.

+    .. method:: translate(self, language_code)

+        Initializes a new instance of the :term:`Translations Model`.
+        Inconditionnaly creates the new translation, without checking whether it exists in the database or in the translations cache.
+Sets the new translation as cached translation.
+Used by end users to translate instances of a model.

+    .. method:: clean_fields(self, exclude=None)

+        Validate the content of model fields.
+Overrides :meth:`superclass's clean_fields <django.db.models.Model.clean_fields>` to
+        propagate the call to the :term:`Translations Model` as well, if one is currently cached.

+    .. method:: validate_unique(self, exclude=None)

+        Validate values of model fields marked as unique.
+Overrides :meth:`superclass's clean_fields <django.db.models.Model.validate_unique>` to
+        propagate the call to the :term:`Translations Model` as well, if one is currently cached.

     .. attribute:: objects

         An instance of :class:`hvad.manager.TranslationManager`.

-    .. attribute:: _shared_field_names

-        A list of field on the :term:`Shared Model`.

-    .. attribute:: _translated_field_names

-        A list of field on the :term:`Translations Model`.

-    .. classmethod:: save_translations(cls, instance, **kwargs)

-        This classmethod is connected to the model's post save signal from :func:`prepare_translatable_model` and saves the cached translation if it's available.

-    .. method:: translate(self, language_code)

-        Initializes a new instance of the :term:`Translations Model` (does not check the database if one for the language given already exists) and sets it as cached translation.
-Used by end users to translate instances of a model.

-    .. method:: safe_translation_getter(self, name, default=None)

-        Helper method to safely get a field from the :term:`Translations Model`.

-    .. method:: lazy_translation_getter(self, name, default=None)

-        Helper method to get the cached translation, and in the case the cache for some reason doesnt exist, it gets it from the database.

-    .. method:: get_available_languages(self)
+    .. method:: check(cls, **kwargs)

-        Returns a list of language codes in which this instance is available.
+        Extend model checks to add hvad-specific checks, namely:

+            * That translatable and untranslatable fields have different names.
+            * That the default manager is translation-aware.

 Extra information on _meta of Shared Models
 ===========================================